freerange/oauth2-provider/README.md

 **DEPRECATION NOTICE**: This project is no longer supported.
 [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) or [`Songkick::Oauth2::Provider`](https://github.com/songkick/oauth2-provider) might offer the functionality you're looking for.
 We're keeping this repository around in case anyone is still relying on it, but note that there are a number of security vulnerabilities in the code as it stands, so use it at your own risk.
+If anyone wants to take over ownership of the repo, please [get in touch](http://gofreerange.com/).

 oauth2-provider
 ==